tfncruz/typography-memory-game/README.md

 * located inside the unzipped folder, open index.html with you favourite browser
 * enjoy!

+### How to play
+Flip over the cards (two at a time) to locate the ones that match until you find all the eight pairs.

 ### Resources
 * [Hero Patterns](http://heropatterns.com) for the back of the cards
 * [CSS3 Button Generator](http://css3buttongenerator.com/) for the reset buttons